Constitution & By-Laws

 2. The Nominating Committee shall present its proposed slate of officer candidates for the upcoming Society Year at the two Regular Meetings preceding the Annual Meeting.
 Each officer position may contain more than one candidate.
 The Nominating Committee shall request and accept nominations for all officer positions from the floor at those two Regular meetings, as well as the Annual Meeting.
 The list of officer candidates shall be posted on the Society Website, and, if practicable, in the Society newsletter.

-3. The Nominating Committee will formally report its slate of officer candidates for the upcoming Society Year at the Annual Meeting.
+3. The Nominating Committee will formally report its slate of officer candidates for the upcoming Society Year at the September Meeting.
 If no nominations are made from the floor, the Recording Secretary shall cast a unanimous ballot for the new officers.

 ARTICLE IV: QUALIFICATIONS OF OFFICERS